MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/conditional-access-and-multi-factor-authentication-in-flow.md

 #### Effect 3 - Users can't create a connection directly

-If users don't sign in to Flow by using criteria that matches the policies, they can't create a connection directly, either through PowerApps or Flow.
+If users don't sign in to Flow by using criteria that matches the policies, they can't create a connection directly, either through Power Appsor Flow.
 Users see the following error message when they try to create a connection:

 > AADSTS50076: Due to a configuration change made by your administrator, or because you moved to a new location, you must use multi-factor authentication to access \<service>.